logicguy1/The-Cookbook/Desserts/README.md

 <i>Crust method</i>
 <div style="line-height: 150%"> 1.
 Preheat the oven at 160°c. <br>
   2. Finely crush the biscuits in a bowl and mix in sugar, nutmeg and salt.
-  3. Add melted butter and mix.
+  3. Add melted butter and mix. <br>
-  4. Pour the biscuits in the mold and press with a flat glass.
+  4. Pour the biscuits in the mold and press with a flat glass. <br>
-  5. Place in the oven for 8mins, then let it cool completely.
+  5. Place in the oven for 8mins, then let it cool completely. <br>
 <i>Jam method</i>
 <div style="line-height: 150%"> 1.
 Cut the strawberries in halves and put in a medium pot with the sugar.
-  2. Mix and let sit for 15mins.
+  2. Mix and let sit for 15mins. <br>
   3. Turn on medium heat.
-Let it cook for 10mins, stir regularly.
+Let it cook for 10mins, stir regularly. <br>
   <i>Filling method</i>
 <div style="line-height: 150%"> 1.
+Mix cream cheese with sugar in a bowl until creamy.
+  2. Add the eggs one by one, ending with the egg yolk. <br>
+  3. Once fully incorporated, add fromage blanc, whole liquid cream, salt, vanilla and cornstarch.
+ <i>Assembling</i>
+<div style="line-height: 150%"> 1.
+Grease the sides of your mold.
+  2. Pour the filling over the fully cooled down crust.
+  3. Put the cheesecake on an oven plate and fill it with boiling water.
+It should come up around 2cm of your mold's sides.
+Be careful, if you use a springform pan you should add tin foil to the bottom while making sure it covers more than 2cm of the sides.
+Otherwise, water will get in your cake (and we don't want that).
+  3. Put everything in the preheated oven (160°c) for 1 hour 30mins.
+The cheesecake must be set but slightly jiggly.
+  4. Turn off the oven and let sit for 45mins, with the oven door open
+  5. Take the cheesecake out and let it cool.
+  6. Add the strawberry jam on top.
+  7. Let sit for 2-3 days in the fridge.

 ## Conclusion